MarcinOrlowski/laravel-api-response-builder/README.md

        }
     }

-You can also return Collection:
+You can also return whole Collection:

     $flights = App\Flight::where('active', 1)->get();
     return ResponseBuilder::success($flights);